Towards Reliable Human Evaluations in Gesture Generation: Insights from a Community-Driven State-of-the-Art Benchmark: Experiments

-On \cref{fig:realism-results}, we report the Elo ratings acquired from our motion realism protocol (\cref{ssec:protocol-motion-realism}).
+On \cref{fig:realism-results}, we report Elo ratings with bootstrapped 95\% confidence intervals acquired from our motion realism protocol (\cref{ssec:protocol-motion-realism}).
 The \textbf{Mocap} condition is at the top of the results with a mean Elo rating of 1133, setting an empirical upper bound for motion realism in this study.
 Amongst the machine-learning systems, \textbf{ConvoFusion} and \textbf{RAG-Gesture} rank as the strongest models with Elo ratings of 1102 and 1088, respectively.
 It makes sense for these systems to exhibit similar performance, given that RAG-Gesture builds on ConvoFusion. \textbf{HoloGest} follows closely behind RAG-Gesture with a mean Elo rating of 1084, slightly ahead of \textbf{Semantic Gesticulator} with an Elo rating of 1070.
 All four of these systems remain well within a performance band that is arguably consistent with the broader state of the art.

 At the lower end of the scale, \textbf{AMUSE} and \textbf{DiffuseStyleGesture} display notably lower Elo rating at 824 and 701, respectively.
-Notably, while AMUSE and DiffuseStyleGesture exhibit much wider confidence intervals, this does not imply that the comparative performance of these system is less predictable.
+While AMUSE and DiffuseStyleGesture exhibit much wider confidence intervals, this does not imply that the comparative performance of these systems is less predictable.
 Rather, this is a consequence of early stopping in our adaptive evaluation due to their clear separation from other conditions.

-Our results found a considerable gap between the best-performing gesture-generation models and AMUSE and DiffuseStyleGesture, even though both those systems originally reported state-of-the-art performance.
-This may be taken as evidence that that previous claims of high motion quality may not hold up under careful evaluation, or that faithfully adapting published models to a new dataset or to new dataset splits can be a significant challenge.

-More importantly, comparing the top systems, we find that: \begin{hlbox} The BEAT2 dataset has become saturated for motion-realism evaluations, with four models showcasing comparable performance, with projected win rates between 41--46\% against motion-capture recordings. \end{hlbox}
+Our results found a considerable gap between the best-performing gesture-generation models and AMUSE and DiffuseStyleGesture, even though both of those systems originally reported state-of-the-art performance.
+This may be taken as evidence that previous claims of high motion quality may not hold up under careful evaluation, or that faithfully adapting published models to a new dataset or to new dataset splits can be a significant challenge.
+Comparing the top systems, we find that: \begin{hlbox} The BEAT2 dataset has become saturated for motion-realism evaluations, with four models showcasing comparable performance, with projected win rates between 41--46\% against motion-capture recordings. \end{hlbox}

 Importantly, this does not mean that the generated motion outputs are close to perfect.
 Rather, by intentionally removing the confounding factor of speech in our evaluations, we could show that the gap between gesture-generation models and natural human gesturing may be largely attributed to difficulties in aligning movements to the speech.